 First, we need to open the theme customizer in WordPress.
 To do that, hover your mouse over ‘Appearance’ in the main menu on the left, and select ‘Customize’ from the popup menu.
 Like this.

-As you can see, the are many options in this theme.
-Let’s look at what they do one by one.
+There are many options in the Ashe WordPress theme.
+Let’s look at them one by one.

 The first option is ‘About Ashe’, this tab offers extra information about this theme.
 You can upgrade to the paid version, get tutorials, demo content, and documentation.